 Eichinger, W. 2004.
-SMEX02 Balloon-borne Radiosonde Data, Iowa.
-Boulder, CO, USA: National Snow and Ice Data Center.
-Digital media.
+SMEX02 Balloon-borne Radiosonde Data, Iowa. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||ASCII text files.|